Frequently Asked Questions

 Award finalists and winner of the State Awards will be announced at their relevant state or territory event.

-Winners of the Australian Water Awards are presented at the Ozwater Gala Dinner, to be held in Adelaide, Tuesday, 4 May 2021 at the Adelaide Convention Centre.
+Winners of the Australian Water Awards are presented at the Ozwater Gala Dinner, to be held in Brisbane in May 2022.

 AWA will not cover the costs of your travel, accommodation or attendance at the Ozwater Conference unless specifically stipulated as part of the prize (i.e. Student Water Prize).